jgorset/django-respite/docs/source/index.rst

 About
 -----

-Respite makes it easy to create RESTful web applications with Django.
+Respite conforms Django to Representational State Transfer (and, incidentally, HTTP).

 Installation
 ------------